Clinical Trial VICCPHI1394

 • Measurable disease by CT or MRI.

-• At least 2 weeks beyond treatment (chemotherapy, immunotherapy and/or radiation therapy) or major surgery and recovered from all acute toxicities.
+• At least 4 weeks beyond treatment (chemotherapy, investigational drugs including small molecular inhibitors, immunotherapy and/or radiation therapy) or major surgery and recovered from all acute toxicities to Grade 1 or less (except alopecia).

-• At least 2 weeks beyond corticosteroids (however, low dose corticosteroids < 20 mg prednisone or equivalent daily are permitted).
+• At least 2 weeks beyond high dose systemic corticosteroids (however, low dose corticosteroids < 20 mg prednisone or equivalent daily are permitted).

-• Otherwise, all toxicity at study entry < Grade 1 by NCI CTC v4.0.
+• Otherwise, all toxicity at study entry < Grade 1.

 • Women of childbearing potential and fertile men unwilling to use effective contraception during study until conclusion of 12-week post-treatment evaluation period.